 As with any DIY project, the first step is acquiring the materials.
 Luckily, for this one, the requirements are small.
 The ingredients for ginger syrup number only three: grated ginger, raw sugar, and water.
 (For an organic version, simply buy organic products.)
 And for making the beer itself, there will be ginger syrup, active yeast, a bit of citrus juice, and filtered water.

-Beyond the ingredients, a few humble tools will be required: A pot or pan to cook the syrup in, a spoon to spin it around and a strainer/colander to separate the solids from the liquid.
-A funnel comes in really handy for getting the goods into a reused two-liter bottle (or old wine bottles).
+Beyond the ingredients, a few humble tools will be required: A pot or pan to cook the syrup in, a spoon to spin it around, and a strainer/colander to separate the solids from the liquid.
+A funnel comes in handy for getting the goods into a reused two-liter bottle (or old wine bottle).
 Then, it’s into the fridge, awaiting thirsty patrons.

 How to Make Some Homespun Ginger Brew

 Step one is to make a simple ginger syrup.
-Start with a couple tablespoons of ginger, adjusting for the desired strength of flavor.
+Start with a couple of tablespoons of ginger, adjusting for the desired strength of flavor.
 Add a cup or so of sugar; this can be organic raw or granulated (probably not powdered).
 Then, it’s just a touch of water, about half a cup.
 Once all of these ingredients are in the pot, bring it to a slow simmer, dissolving the sugar.
-When the sugar disappears, thickening up the mixture, turn off the heat and allow it all to rest together for an hour or two.
+When the sugar disappears, and the mixture thickens, turn off the heat and allow it all to rest together for an hour or two.
 Then strain off the ginger.
 What remains is ginger syrup.